-Steven O’Banion is a Smithsonian Conservation Fellow at the Hirshhorn Museum and Sculpture Garden where he is establishing an artist interview program for the institution.
-He graduated from Middlebury College with a major in Biochemistry and a minor in the History of Art and Architecture.
+Steven O’Banion is the Director of Conservation at Glenstone, responsible for comprehensively addressing the conservernation needs of Glenstone’s collection.
+Steven graduated from Middlebury College with a major in Biochemistry and a minor in the History of Art and Architecture.
 After completing pre-program internships at the Museum of Modern Art, the New York City Department of Parks & Recreation Citywide Monuments Conservation Program, and Wilson Conservation, Steven joined the Winterthur/University of Delaware Program in Art Conservation.
 At Winterthur, he majored in objects conservation with an additional focus in preventive conservation.
 Steven has completed graduate-level internships with the Smithsonian American Art Museum, the Tate, and the Museum of Modern Art.
+As a Smithsonian Conservation Fellow at the Hirshhorn Museum and Sculpture Garden, Steven established an artist interview program for the institution.

 Gwendoline Webber is the US Correspondent for Blueprint magazine, design and architecture publication based in London.
 Working as an architectural journalist for more than 7 years, Ms. Webber covers a wide range of subjects, but her primary focus is on the intersections between design, public space and art.
 Her work has been published in Yale Constructs, The Architect’s Newspaper, New York, and Architectural Review, London, among other journals.
 She has also edited several design books and journals and she has initiated an oral arts project to create an archive of interviews with women in design and architecture as a legacy and ongoing resource for younger generations of designers.
 Ms. Webber holds a BA in Architecture from Nottingham University, UK, and is a Master’s candidate in Architectural History and Theory at the Bartlett School of Architecture, London.
 In 2011, Ms. Webber joined INCCA-NA as Program Manager.